abhi-particle41/PencilKit-ColorPaltte-Blog/pencilkit_image_markup.md

 # Drawing Over Image With PencilKit

 After a few weeks of the launch of iOS 13, we got a requirement from our client to change the existing Photo Markup Kit of our App with Apple's Inbuilt PencilKit.
-PencilKit's tool kit looks the same as the below image.
+PencilKit's tool kit looks same as the below image.

 <img src="./resources/image1.png" width="400" align="center">